-Your body and bank account aren’t the only ones in need of a change.
+Your fitness activity and bank account aren’t the only things in need of a change.
 This year, instead of focusing on losing weight or saving money– make a New Year’s resolution you can keep.
-Your apartment needs some love too; make 2013 about keeping your home comfortable without spending too much (or any) cash.
+Your apartment needs some love too; make this year about keeping your home comfortable without spending too much (or any) cash.

 Do a Deep Clean